There can be Many Paths to Successful Donkey Training

 Will You Be Adding Positive Reinforcement Donkey Training to your Plans?

-Research has found positive reinforcement is the most powerful of any of these.
+Research has found positive reinforcement is the most powerful of these.
 Adding a positive to increase a response not only works better but allows both parties to focus on the positive aspects of the situation.

 Use what works best for you and your donkey ultimately.
 I have an online Donkey Training Membership group on patreon available now!
 Training videos, training plans, books and more.
 Click the picture or link to check it out!

+More Donkey Training Tips!
 You can be successful in training your own donkey!

 When trying to deepen my connection and bond positive reinforcement donkey training has been one of the key factors in achieving that desired result.

 It’s also given me the enthusiasm I wanted to see from them.
 No one wants their donkeys to turn away from them or act like they only tolerate your presence!
-Rewards with R+ can be the key to deepening your connection with your donkey.

 The best training tip I ever got!